quietui/quiet/docs/docs/localization.md

 ### Using multiple languages

 You can use multiple languages on the same page.
-Start by setting the default language on `<html>` as shown above, then add the appropriate `lang` and `dir` attributes to the components you want to localized.
+Start by setting the default language on `<html>` as shown above, then add the appropriate `lang` and `dir` attributes to the components you want to localize.

 ```html
 <html lang="en">